Every student a maker!

 Leaphy makes it possible.
 We firmly believe that every student can become a ‘maker’.

 We do this by bringing educational robots within reach of every school.
-In doing so, we increase the opportunities for education and the business community to successfully navigate the fourth industrial revolution.
+This way, we increase the opportunities for education and the business community to successfully deal with the fourth industrial revolution.

 At Leaphy, students, teachers, and other professionals work together to develop new robotics teaching materials.
 From textbooks to software, we do it together.